bevyengine/bevy/CONTRIBUTING.md

 1. The PR is spam or malicious.
 2. The work has already been done elsewhere or is otherwise fully obsolete.
+3. The PR was successfully adopted.
-3. The work is particularly low quality, and the author is resistant to coaching.
+4. The work is particularly low quality, and the author is resistant to coaching.
-4. The work adds features or abstraction of limited value, especially in a way that could easily be recreated outside of the engine.
+5. The work adds features or abstraction of limited value, especially in a way that could easily be recreated outside of the engine.
-5. The work has been sitting in review for so long and accumulated so many conflicts that it would be simpler to redo it from scratch.
+6. The work has been sitting in review for so long and accumulated so many conflicts that it would be simpler to redo it from scratch.
-6. The PR is pointlessly large, and should be broken into multiple smaller PRs for easier review.
+7. The PR is pointlessly large, and should be broken into multiple smaller PRs for easier review.

 PRs that are `S-Adopt-Me` should be left open, but only if they're genuinely more useful to rebase rather than simply use as a reference.